 Below you can find the link to the application and form letter to complete the application process.

 If you have any questions with regard to the application please feel free to contact Kevin Braun; toll free 1-800-252-7975 or 780-452-0362

-Statistics show that women frequently earn between 25-30% less than their male counterparts in the workplace.
-While this is far less likely in unionized jobs, the reality is that women often bear a large burden when trying to make ends meet for themselves and their families and the cycle of debt can be paralyzing for those affected.
+The reality is that in today’s economy we often bear a large burden when trying to make ends meet for ourselves and families, and the cycle of debt can be paralyzing for those affected.